rush3010/Analysis/Analysis of Flight Prices/README.md

-# Analysis of Flight Data
+# Analysis of Flight Prices
 This analysis is of Indian National Flight Data.
 This Project is created with : Jupyter Notebook 6.3.0 Python3.